fredlcore/BSB-LAN/BSB_lan/BSB_lan/README.txt

       Set/query GPIO pins
         http://<ip-of-server>/Gxx[=y]
         Returns the current status of GPIO pin xx (0 or 1).
 Can be used to set the pin to 0 (LOW) or 1 (HIGH).
+Reserved pins which are not allowed to be written can be defined in BSB_lan_config.h in variable GPIO_exclude.

       Show 24h averages of selected parameters
         http://<ip-of-server>/A
-        Define parameters you want to have rolling 24h averages in BSB_lan_config.h.
+        Define parameters you want to generate rolling 24h averages from in BSB_lan_config.h in variable avg_parameters.

       Query values of ds18b20 temperature sensors
         http://<ip-of-server>/T